cosmos/cosmjs/packages/cli/README.md

 how to embed cosmwasm-js into your project.
 However, if you just want a cli to perform some quick queries on a chain, you can use an extended set of helpers:

-1. Start a local wasmd blockchain, for example running the setup from `../../scripts/wasmd/start.sh`
-2. Start with `./bin/cosmwasm-cli --init examples/helpers.ts` (note the new init file)
+Start with `./bin/cosmwasm-cli --init examples/helpers.ts`

-3. Deploy some erc20 contracts: `../../scripts/wasmd/init.sh`
-4. Play around as in the following example code
+(This points to the Demo Net at https://lcd.demo-07.cosmwasm.com for ease of use.
+Other networks, look below)

+Setup Account:

 ```ts
 // you can hand-copy a mnemonic here, but this is easiest for reuse between sessions